3dcitydb/plugin-ade-manager/README.md

 More information
 ----------------
 [OGC CityGML](http://www.opengeospatial.org/standards/citygml) is an open data model and XML-based format for the storage and exchange of semantic 3D city models.
 It is an application schema for the [Geography Markup Language version 3.1.1 (GML3)](http://www.opengeospatial.org/standards/gml), the extendible international standard for spatial data exchange issued by the Open Geospatial Consortium (OGC) and the ISO TC211.
 The aim of the development of CityGML is to reach a common definition of the basic entities, attributes, and relations of a 3D city model.
-Particularly, CityGML provides an extension mechanism called ìApplication
+Particularly, CityGML provides an extension mechanism called ‚ÄúApplication
-Domain Extension (ADE)î which allows third parties to dynamically extend the existing CityGML data models with application specific extensions for facilitating the application fields e.g. energy demand calculations, utility network analysis, facility management, noise propagation simulations etc.
+Domain Extension (ADE)‚Äù which allows third parties to dynamically extend the existing CityGML data models with application specific extensions for facilitating the application fields e.g. energy demand calculations, utility network analysis, facility management, noise propagation simulations etc.

 CityGML is an international OGC standard and can be used free of charge.